Darkside (band): 2011–2014: Origins, Darkside and Psychic

-Random Access Memories Memories

 The duo released their second collaboration Random Access Memories Memories on June 20, 2013.
 The project, which was uploaded to a SoundCloud account under the pseudonym DaftSide, is a remix of Daft Punk's 2013 album Random Access Memories in its entirety.
 The remix album received positive reviews from critics and was described as "a dark, nearly industrial romp through a disjointed abandoned disco" by Death and Taxes.
 Pitchfork stated that the release was "a far greater work than standard remix albums" and praised the duo for their ability to balance originality and playfulness: "At times they're looking for nuances in the original, small threads they can pick up and take somewhere else.
 Elsewhere they're just having fun, acting on instincts, never over-awed by the material."
 Sasha Frere-Jones listed the project as one of the "Best Albums of 2013" in his annual writeup in The New Yorker.

-Psychic

 Darkside's debut album Psychic was released on October 4, 2013.
 The album was recorded over the course of two years between Jaar's home in New York City, Harrington's family barn in Upstate New York, and a space in Paris where they would stay between tours.
 The band announced the album's completion on August 20, 2013, with Jaar and Harrington inviting fans via Facebook and Twitter to listen to the album with them at a small venue on New York's Lower East Side.
 The band had to do two listening sessions to accommodate all of the people who showed up.

 "Golden Arrow", the album's first song, was made available as a free download on August 23, 2013 via the band's website and Jaar's label Other People.
 The band originally billed the song as "the first 11 minutes of the DARKSIDE album" in posts, however, its title was revealed in a subsequent Pitchfork review, where the song was also named Best New Track.
 Spin also gave the track a positive review, describing the song as "11 minutes of instrumental excellence."

 The album was met with glowing reviews, including a 9.0 rating and Best New Music designation from Pitchfork.

-2014–present: Hiatus and Spiral
+2014–2020: Hiatus

 On 17 August 2014, the group announced they were "coming to an end, for now" and would play their last show on September 12 at the Brooklyn Masonic Temple.
 The hiatus announcement was accompanied by the release of two new songs, "What They Say" and "Gone Too Soon," which were released together as a digital single and subsequently included on the Other People compilation Work.

+2020–2023: Spiral, the addition of Tlacael Esparza and Live at Spiral House

 In late 2020, the band unexpectedly released a live album on Bandcamp, PSYCHIC LIVE JULY 17 2014, which documents one of their final pre-hiatus performances from Belgium's Dour Festival.
 Just under two months later, the band announced new album Spiral.